mjpayne8/polymorphism_and_composition_quiz/polymorphism_composition_quiz.md

 When the relationship is 'has-a'.
 For example a car class may contain an engine class object.

 8. What is/are the advantage(s) of using composition?
-It allows us to reuse code, design clean api's and allow us to change class behaviour by adapting composite class behaviour.
+It allows us to reuse code, and allow us to change class behaviour by changing composite class behaviour or swapping objects.

 9. When an object is destroyed, what happens to all the objects it is composed of?
-They still exist.
+They get destroyed unless saved in another variable.